 Rachel started in art criticism before moving to public relations and development roles for arts organisations and consultancies in New York City.
 She worked as a point person on transnational festivals and capital fundraising campaigns for a range of non-profit institutions.
 As a project manager for Artscape, Rachel incorporates her past experience from researching and interviewing artists to devising and implementing media and business development strategy.

-Her curatorial focus hinges on modes of representation for communities and individual bodies outside of mainstream consciousness.
+Her curatorial focus hinges on modes of representation for communities and bodies outside of mainstream consciousness.
 Recently Rachel proposed an exhibition which was selected to feature in Jerusalem’s contemporary art festival.
 She has executed ambitious projects sourcing art from North America, Europe and the Middle East.

 Rachel is also cofounder of a start-up which will apply AI to art discovery, acquisitions and patronage.
 Her knowledge of art theory and praxis developed in academic forums and artist studios informs her approach to leading on outstanding artist procurement and project delivery.